ajay-dhangar/video-game-portal/README.md

 cd video-game-portal
 ```

-3. Open the `index.html` file in your browser to view the website.
+3. Open the `index.html` file to view the website in your browser.
 4. You can also view the website by clicking [here](https://ajay-dhangar.github.io/video-game-portal).

 ## License

 This project is licensed under the MIT license.
-See the [LICENSE](./LICENSE) file for more details.
+For more details, see the [LICENSE](./LICENSE) file.

 ## Author